Sustainable Development Goal 8: Decent Work and Economic Growth

 |8.8.2||Level of national compliance with labour rights (freedom of association and collective bargaining) based on International Labour Organization (ILO) textual sources and national legislation, by sex and migrant status|

-No data is available at the global or regional level for fatal and non-fatal occupational injuries.
+No data is available at the global or regional level for fatal and non-fatal occupational injuries (indicator 8.8.1).

-The level of compliance with labour rights has seen a modest improvement globally since 2015.
-Compliance is measured by a score of countries' compliance with freedom of association and the right to collective bargaining, with a lower score meaning a higher level of compliance.
-The most significant improvements were seen in Asia, although the level of compliance is still low compared to the best-performing regions (Oceania, Europe and Northern America.)
+The level of compliance with labour rights has only seen a modest improvement globally since 2015.
+Compliance is measured by a score from 0 to 10 based on countries' compliance with freedom of association and the right to collective bargaining, with a lower score meaning a higher level of compliance.
+The world average has decline from 5.3 in 2015 to 5.0 in 2020.
+The most significant improvements regionally were seen in Asia, although the level of compliance is still low compared to the best-performing regions (Oceania, Europe and Northern America.)

-There is a lack of recent data for occupational injuries, with the most recent data from 2015.
+There is a lack of recent data for occupational injuries (indicator 8.8.1), with the most recent data from 2015.
 Comparing 2000 with 2015 the rate of fatal occupational injuries declined in all countries, as did non-fatal occupational injuries in all countries apart from Denmark.

 By 2030, devise and implement policies to promote sustainable tourism that creates jobs and promotes local culture and products